masumi-network/masumi-registry-service/README.md

 Get a free Blockfrost API Key from [blockfrost.io](https://blockfrost.io) - [learn more below](#getting-the-blockfrost-api-key).

-Set the Encryption and Admin Keys yourself.
+Set the Admin Keys yourself.

 ### Step 4: Configure and Seed the PostgreSQL Database